-It's not the best kept secret that the Mercedes is developing a roofless version of the S-Class Coupe, but these are the best spyshots we've seen yet of the luxury convertible out piling the miles on its testing regime.
+It's not the best kept secret that Mercedes is developing a drop-top version of the S-Class Coupe, but these are the best spy shots we've seen yet of the luxury convertible out piling on the miles during testing.

-Estimated to appear in the Stuttgart firm's lineup just before the year is up, the S-Class Cabrio looks pretty much as you expect you to, sharing the coupe's swooping front lines and angular rear-end.
-As with the recently spied C-Class Convertible, the flagship drop-top will use a fabric hood design to save weight and space.
+Estimated to appear in the Stuttgart firm's line-up just before the year is up, the S-Class Cabriolet looks pretty much as you would expect, sharing the Coupe's swooping front lines and angular rear-end.
+As with the recently spied C-Class Cabriolet, the flagship drop-top will use a fabric hood design to save weight and space.

-It’s not just styling that the latest member of the S-Class family will inherit from the coupe, as engines and in-car tech will also pass over.
-Kicking off the Cabriolet range will be the S500, featuring a 449bhp 4.7-litre bi-turbo V8, which will later be joined by the AMG-tuned 576bhp S63 and 630bhp S65.
+It’s not just styling that the latest member of the S-Class family will inherit from the Coupe, as engines and in-car tech will also be carried over.
+Kicking off the Cabriolet range will be the S 500, featuring a 449bhp 4.7-litre bi-turbo V8, and this will be joined later by the AMG-tuned 576bhp S 63 and 630bhp S 65.

 Mercedes is similarly set to throw in crystal-infused LED headlamps and daytime running lights – designed to create a clear beam – and the Magic Body Control suspension system that scans the road ahead and leans the car into bends to compensate for body roll.

-This also means we’ve now seen every incarnation of the new S-Class, a line-up including the Saloon and Coupe, as well as the recently launched extended-wheelbase Maybach S 600 and the mammoth Pullman luxury limousine.
+The new Cabriolet will complete the latest S-Class family, joining a line-up that already includes the saloon and Coupe, as well as the recently launched extended-wheelbase Mercedes-Maybach S 600 and the mammoth Pullman luxury limousine.

-The Coupe debuted in the UK last September, but sources at the firm don't expect to see the cabrio on sale until at least next winter.
-We expect it to add around £10-15,000 to the price of the coupe, which currently starts at around £96,000.
+The Coupe debuted in the UK last September, but sources at Mercedes don't expect to see the Cabriolet on sale until at least next winter.
+It's likely to add around £10,000-£15,000 to the price of the S-Class Coupe, which currently starts at around £96,000.